-This partnership provides food bags to clients enrolled in The Ministry Village at Olive’s Tender Hearts Caring Hands financial stability class.
-Manna supplies groceries to individuals and families who participate in this program.
+Manna provides food bags to clients enrolled in Ministry Village at Olive’s Tender Hearts Caring Hands financial stability class.
 Furnishing groceries alleviates additional financial burden as well as provides a meaningful opportunity to put the class experience into practical application by offering an instant reduction in expenses.
-This allows the family to utilize that money for savings, debt reduction or making other needed purchases.
+Families may utilize that money for savings, debt reduction, or making other needed purchases.

-The Backpack4Teens Program is a collaboration with the Santa Rosa County School District that enables trained school personnel to connect Unaccompanied Youth (mostly homeless 10th – 12th graders living in cars, parks or on the streets) and students with emergent needs with Manna’s resources.
+Backpacks4Teens is a collaboration with the Santa Rosa County School District that enables trained school personnel to connect Unaccompanied Youth (mostly homeless 10th – 12th graders living in cars, parks, or on the streets) and students with emergent needs with Manna’s resources.
 Food is a critical stabilizing factor for these students, and it reduces the likelihood that they will engage in risky or illegal behavior to obtain food.
 Manna has also provided food bags to the school district for families who are found to be in need of additional support.

-The Healthy Seniors Food Program provides a 10-day supply of healthy food each month to low-income senior citizens residing at Westminster Village, a low-income rental retirement community who must often choose between buying food or medications.
+The Healthy Seniors Food Program at Westminster Village provides a 10-day supply of healthy food each month to 140-150 senior citizens residing in a low-income rental retirement community who must often choose between buying food or medication.
 The program improves their access to healthy food and in turn improves the nutritional quality of their diet.
 In our most recent food security survey conducted with program seniors, 99% told us the nutritional quality of their diet had improved!